ffadilaputra/codeigniter-quickstart/README.md

  - Bower included

 ## Documentation
- You can read documentation in official website [codeigniter](https://codeigniter.com/docs)
+ You can read documentation codeigniter in official website [codeigniter](https://codeigniter.com/docs)

  I hope you enjoy with this simple boilerplate :heart_eyes: